Pablo Escobar: Early life

 Pablo Emilio Escobar Gaviria was born on 1 December 1949 in Rionegro, Antioquia Department.
 He belonged to the Paisa ethnic subgroup.
 His family was of Spanish origin, specifically from the Basque Country, and also had Italian roots.
 He was the third of seven children and grew up in poverty, in the neighboring city of Medellín.
 His father was a small farmer and his mother was a teacher.
-Escobar left high school in 1966 just before his 17th birthday, before returning two years later with his cousin Gustavo Gaviria.
+Escobar dropped out of high school in 1966 shortly before his 17th birthday, before returning two years later with his cousin Gustavo Gaviria.
 At this time, the life they led on the streets of Medellín hardened them, and they were viewed as bullies in the eyes of teachers.
 The two dropped out of school after more than a year, but Escobar did not renounce getting an education.
-Having forged a high school diploma, he studied briefly in college with the goal of becoming a criminal lawyer, a politician, and eventually the president but had to give up because of lack of money.

 Criminal career

 Early

 Escobar started his criminal career with his gang by stealing tombstones, sandblasting their inscriptions, and reselling them.
 After dropping out of school, Escobar began to join gangs to steal cars.
 Escobar soon became involved in violent crime, employing criminals to kidnap people who owed him money and demand ransoms, sometimes tearing up ransom notes even when Escobar had received the ransom.
-His most famous kidnapping victim was businessman Diego Echavarria, who was kidnapped and eventually killed in the summer of 1971, Escobar received a $50,000 ransom from the Echavarria family; his gang became well known for this kidnapping.
+His most famous kidnapping victim was businessman Diego Echavarria, who was kidnapped and eventually killed in the summer of 1971.
+Escobar received a $50,000 ransom from the Echavarria family; his gang became well known for this kidnapping.